TaekAndBrendan/easyfm/README.md

 # easyfm: An easy software suite for file manipulation of Next Generation Sequencing data on desktops

-Hyungtaek Jung & Daniel Ortiz-Barrientos’s Lab
+Hyungtaek Jung, Brendan Jeon and Daniel Ortiz-Barrientos

 ----